 Most charities claim that they “make a difference” in the lives of those they work with.
-Charity Intelligence’s rigorous analysis measures the difference, or the impact, charities actually make to see how each dollar we give can have the most bang for the buck.
+Charity Intelligence’s rigorous analysis measures the difference, or the impact, charities actually make to see how each dollar we give can create the most positive change.

-$17 billion was given to charities by Canadian donors last year and a significant portion of that is wasted, going to the wrong charities.
+Over $17 billion was given to charities by Canadian donors last year and a significant portion of that is going to less effective charities.
 Based on our work, up to 40 per cent of donations may be wasted by donors giving based solely on the reputation of the charity or by getting distracted by salaries or administrative costs.

 “Some charities create a lot of change with the donations given to them.
 Others have almost nothing to show for the money coming from donors” says Greg Thomson, Director of Research at Charity Intelligence.
-“Of the 260 Canadian charities we analysed for impact, these Top 10 have the highest measurable demonstrated impact.
-Our calculations estimate this group of Top 10 Impact Charities delivers average returns of almost seven dollars for every dollar donated, compared with average returns of 1-2 dollars.”
+“Of the 300 Canadian charities we analysed for impact, these Top 10 have the highest measurable demonstrated impact.
+Our calculations estimate this group of Top 10 Impact Charities delivers average returns of almost 7 dollars for every dollar donated, compared with overall average returns of only 1-2 dollars.”

-The 2020 Top 10 Impact Charities cover frontline charities providing social services in Canada as well as international programs.
-Many of these programs bring evidence-based programs to developing countries, like clean water and education, which can produce high impact per dollar.
-Because of this, seven of this year’s Top 10 Impact Charities work overseas in developing countries.
+The 2021 Top 10 Impact Charities cover frontline charities providing social services in Canada as well as international programs.
+Many of these charities bring evidence-based programs to developing countries, like clean water and education, which can produce high impact per dollar.
+Because of this, six of this year’s Top 10 Impact Charities work overseas in developing countries.

 |Canadian Foodgrains Bank||Winnipeg, MB||International - Food||Donate|